 Arguments

-df A data frame created by “UniteData” function, containing a list of taxa in the first column, followed by the columns of distribution, threat and sensitivity (in case of use of package´s checklist in “UniteData” function), by the column of DBI values and columns of abundances with sample names in the rows.
+df A data frame created by “UniteData” function, containing a list of taxa in the first column, followed by the columns of distribution, threat and sensitivity subindices of DBI (in case of use of package´s checklist in “UniteData” function), by the column of DBI values and columns of abundances with sample names in the rows.

 DBI_val Indicates checklist which should be used for comparison.
 “CE” indicates the Central European checklist with DBI values.
 “SA” indicates the South African checklist with DBI values.
 “UD” indicates user defined/uploaded checklist.